marijanbeg/2019-paper-bloch-point-stability/README.md

 ## Micromagnetic simulations

-Simulation scripts used to run micromagnetic simulations using [Finmag](https://github.com/fangohr/finmag) are in `src/` directory.
-In order to run them all, please run
+Simulation scripts used to run micromagnetic simulations with [Finmag](https://github.com/fangohr/finmag) are in `src/` directory.
+In order to run them all, run

     $ make all